-Students who would like to apply for this program must currently be an admitted and matriculated business dual diploma student at Istanbul Technical University (ITU).
+Students who would like to apply to this program must currently be admitted and matriculated business dual diploma students at Istanbul Technical University (ITU).
 They also must meet certain requirements to ensure that they are prepared to take full advantage of the opportunities offered by SUNY New Paltz and contribute to academic life on campus.

 ÖSYM score results

 Current university official transcript (GPA must be 2.0 or higher)

 To be considered as English language proficient, you must meet either one of the following criteria.

 a.
 Minimum TOEFL score • Internet-based test (iBt):74 or • Paper-based test or institutional test (pBT):550 b.
 Minimum IELTS score • IELTS (International English Language Testing System) academic purposes test overall score:6.5 c.Successful completion of the Haggerty English Language Program at SUNY New Paltz